-Traction power supply station (TPSS): An electrical substation that supplies power to the HSR system.
+Traction power substation (TPSS): An electrical substation that supplies power to the HSR system.

-Traditional cultural properties (TCP): Places associated with the cultural practices or beliefs of a living community that are rooted in that community's history.
+Traditional cultural property (TCP): A place associated with the cultural practices or beliefs of a living community that is rooted in that community's history.
 Examples of TCPs include any place where people practice a ritual activity or festival; any place where something happened that is of significance to a group or community and is referred to in stories; any place that is a vital and beloved part of the community and that may give the community a special identity or defining character.